Learn to Play Zoom Poker Like a Pro

 High Variance

-Due to the number of hands you’re playing per hour, it’s a lot more common to experience big swings during a session when playing zoom poker.
-These swings can be hard for players to take; you need a lot of mental fortitude to play zoom poker.
+Due to the number of hands you’re playing per hour, it’s a lot more common to experience big swings during a session when playing Zoom poker.
+These swings can be hard for players to take; you need a lot of mental fortitude to play Zoom poker.
 It’s not uncommon to have days where you lose ten buy-ins or more, especially if you’re only a slight winner in the game.

 If you’re someone who feels the effect of losses like this, we recommend using a stop loss that will limit the effect of these emotions.
 If you quickly lose three of four buy-ins in your first hour and start to tilt, you can easily tilt away your whole bankroll, so it’s better to take a break and live to fight another day.